My name is Dave Sharp and I’m a marketing consultant with a background in architecture.

 2018 – I started expanding the range of services I was offering to my clients to include Facebook Ads, social media management, website conversion optimisation, copywriting and content marketing.
 I started writing my own articles, and recording a podcast interviewing architects I found interesting (a backburner project that’s still on top of my list todo list).

-The most important development during this time was that I was starting to work out ways to offer advice and coaching as my primary service.
+The most important development during this time was that I was starting to work out ways to offer advice and consulting as my primary service.
 Until this point I hadn’t developed a proper structure for doing that, which became a problem as more and more architects were reaching out for advice and strategy.
-I began to develop my hourly coaching method, and started seeing fantastic results with my clients.
+I began to develop my hourly consulting method, and started seeing fantastic results with my clients.

 At this point I had left the coworking space and was living that work from home life that we’re all so familiar with now.

-I started pivoting the business away from the agency model, and just focused on the coaching part of my business so that the purpose of my brand and marketing would be bold and clear.
+I started pivoting the business away from the agency model, and just focused on the consulting part of my business so that the purpose of my brand and marketing would be bold and clear.
 It was just getting too confusing for people!

 I revived the Vanity Projects brand, and started saying no to clients who were just looking for help executing their marketing plan.
 It was hard, but worthwhile, because business took off and I was soon oversubscribed.

-This was the best year so far in my business, but even then, the most exciting thing that happened in 2019 was Tamara and I adopting a retired racing greyhound called Jake.
+This was the best year so far in my business, but even then, the most exciting thing that happened in 2019 was Tamara and I adopting a retired greyhound called Jake.
 If we work together, you might get to meet him.

 2020 – COVID-19 came along and really changed the way we work, market and think about our businesses.
 On the positive side, it’s provided me with incredible opportunities to speak to large groups of architects about marketing.
 I gave a webinar for the New Zealand Institute of Architects that was attended by over 500 architects, spoke to Architeam’s members, and have personally run webinars and workshops with architects who’ve been incredible enthusiastic and receptive to the new way we do business post-COVID.